-The City of Kelowna (corporation) exists to provide services to the community.
-Services are supported and provided by infrastructure assets.
-The City has acquired infrastructure assets by purchase, by contract, by construction and by contribution from developers and others to accommodate growth and meet levels of service.
+The Corporation (City of Kelowna) exists to provide services to its community.
+These services are supported by infrastructure assets.
+We have acquired infrastructure assets by purchase, through construction by the City and contributed by developers to support growth.

-The City's goal in managing infrastructure assets is to meet the defined level of service (as amended from time to time) in the most efficient manner for present and future consumers.
+Our goal in managing infrastructure assets is to meet the defined level of service (as amended from time to time) in the most cost effective manner for present and future consumers.
 The key elements of infrastructure asset management are: